ankargren/FMA/README.md

 # FMA
-Package for performing frequentist model averaging
+Package for performing frequentist model averaging. **This package is under development.**